jt-lanl/cov-voc/README.md

 for reading fasta sequence files

-* also tbl, mase, and seq (raw);
-the routine `readseq.read_seqfile(...)` will determine the format of the file based on the file extension.
+* also tbl, mase, and seq (raw); the routine `readseq.read_seqfile(...)` will determine the format of the file based on the file extension.

 * Note that gzip'd files also work so `-i sequencefile.fasta.gz` on the command line will also be automatically understood as a compressed fasta-formatted file, and it will be read without explicitly decompressing the file.
+(Recently, `*.xz` files are similarly supported.)

-* Output files are also written according to their name, with output to `*.gz` files also implemented.
+* Output files are also written according to their name, with output to `*.gz` and `*.xz` files also implemented.

 * A recent addition is the 'pkl' and 'ipkl' filetypes -- this is a python pickle (and incremental pickle) file; the 'pkl' is a direct serialization of the `SequenceSample` array as one object; the 'ipkl' serializes each sample separately.

-* More recent addition is 'nm' filetype -- this is a list of the sequence names only, no actual sequences.
+* Another recent addition is the 'nm' filetype -- this is a list of the sequence names only, no actual sequences.
 Since sequences names have a lot of meta-information, you can often do analysis using only the names.

 * The sequences are read into a list of `SequenceSample` data types (containing a name and a sequence), but if you want a literal list be sure to use a command like `seqs=list(seqs)` because by default the reading and filtering routines return python *iterators*, which [depending on the usage scenario] can be much more memory efficient.

 ### mutants/spikevariants